How many categories of CPT codes are listed in the CPT manual?

 Prepare for the Certified Billing and Coding Specialist Exam.
 Improve your skills with multiple choice questions; each question comes with hints and explanations.
 Get confident for your exam!

-Category III codes provide temporary codes for emerging technologies, services, and procedures that may not have a Category I code yet.
+2. Category III Codes: These temporary codes are used for emerging technologies, services, and procedures that may not yet have a permanent code.

 Subscribe